 By Eczema Association

 Eczema, or dermatitis as it is sometimes called, is a disorder which results in dry, inflamed and sometimes weeping or infected skin.
 It can cause redness and intense itching.
 The most common form is Atopic.
 Although it can look unpleasant, eczema is not contagious.
-With treatment, so here are some treatment tips for babies with eczema.

 The first step in effective treatment of eczema is a correct diagnosis from a Doctor.
 It may be necessary to be referred to a specialist.
 The most common age for babies to develop eczema is between two and six months of age.
 Most babies are virtually clear of the condition by the time they reach 3 years old.